 California Civil Code 51(b) and Equal Accommodations

-What is Considered as a Business Establishment for the Purposes of Unruh Act
+What Is Considered to Be a Business Establishment According the Unruh Act?

 The list includes some examples of business establishments that are covered by the Act.
 The list is non-exhaustive, and can include any place of public accommodation: